MoscaDotTo/Winapp2/Tools/WinappDebug/readme.md

 * Missing pipes or equalities ( '|' or '=' )
 * Missing backslashes after %EnvironmentVariables%
 * Spaces in %Environment Variables%
+* Improper targeting for registry & file specific commands (eg. RegKey points to a filesystem location or FileKey points to a registry location)

 Detected style errors include:
 * Improper alphabetization ordering